Recombinant, high-purity endonucleases for genome editing experiments

 Attention: Unlike S. pyogenes Cas9, which cleaves most NGG PAM sites to some degree, some of the tested TTTV sites show no cleavage by A.s.
 Cas12a nuclease.
 We recommend using positive control crRNAs to establish that your cells can be edited by Cas12a.
 In addition, we suggest testing 3 or more crRNAs per target gene.

-The new Alt-R Cas12a (Cpf1) Ultra Nuclease is also useful for targeting AT-rich regions without available Cas9-specific PAM sequences.
-However, it has much higher on-target potency than the wild-type A.s.
-Cas12a (Cpf1), and its activity is now as impressive as that of wild-type S.p.
-Cas9.
-The new Alt-R Cas12a (Cpf1) Ultra also can recognize many TTTT PAM sites in addition to TTTV motifs, increasing target range for genome editing studies.
-Furthermore, the new Alt-R Cas12a (Cpf1) Ultra nuclease is active at room temperature, making it a flexible tool for applications requiring delivery at lower temperatures.
+The Alt-R Cas12a (Cpf1) Ultra Nucleases are also useful for targeting AT-rich regions without available Cas9-specific PAM sequences.
+However, they have much higher on-target potency than wild-type A.s.
+Cas12a (Cpf1).
+The Alt-R Cas12a (Cpf1) Ultra also can recognize many TTTT PAM sites in addition to TTTV motifs, increasing target range for genome editing studies.
+Furthermore, the new Alt-R Cas12a (Cpf1) Ultra nucleases are active at room temperature, making them flexible tools for applications requiring delivery at lower temperatures.

 |Cas9 system||Cas12a system|